 Stimulating: Peer Communities recommend and promote remarkable articles in their field.

 Free and Open: Peer Communities are entirely free of charge for authors and readers.
 Recommendations, decisions, reviews, and comments are all published under a CC BY-ND License.
-All preprints are deposited in open online archives.
+All articles are deposited in open online archives.

 Transparent: Reviews and recommendations are freely available on the Peer Communities in X websites.
 Recommendations are signed by the recommenders.
 Reviews may remain anonymous at the discretion of the reviewers.

-Based on sound and independent evaluations: Recommenders and reviewers must declare that they have no conflict of interest with the authors or the content of the preprint they evaluate and recommend.
+Based on sound and independent evaluations: Recommenders and reviewers must declare that they have no conflict of interest with the authors or the content of the article they evaluate and recommend.
 The Managing Board performs a quality control check on the format and deontology of reviews and recommendations.

 Not exclusive: Articles may be recommended by different Peer Communities in X (a feature of particular interest for articles relating to multidisciplinary studies) and may even be published in conventional journals afterwards, although PCI recommendations should in the end stand on their own.